terryaney/KatApp/scripts/readme.md

 label | Provide the associated label for the current input. placeholder | For textual inputs, provided the associated placeholder to display when the input is empty.
 help | Provide help content (can be HTML).
-Default is blank. help-title | If the help popup should have a 'title', can return it here.
-Default is blank. help-width | By default, when help popup is displayed, the width is 250px, provide a width (without the `px`) if you need it larger. value | A input value can be set from the CalcEngine whenever a calculation occurs.
+Default is blank. help&#x2011;title | If the help popup should have a 'title', can return it here.
+Default is blank. help&#x2011;width | By default, when help popup is displayed, the width is 250px, provide a width (without the `px`) if you need it larger. value | A input value can be set from the CalcEngine whenever a calculation occurs.
 Normally, this column is only returned during `iConfigureUI` calculations to return the 'default' value, but if it is non-blank, the value will be assigned during any calculation. display | Whether or not the input should be displayed.
 Returning `0` will hide the input, anything else will display the input. disabled | Whether or not the input should be disabled.
-Returning `1` will disable the input, anything else will enable the input. skip-calc | Whether or not this input should trigger a calculation when it is changed by the user.
-Returning `1` will prevent the input from triggering a calculation, anything else will allow a calculation to occur. list | If the input is a 'list' control (dropdown, option list, checkbox list, etc.), return the name of the table that provides the list of items used to populate the control. prefix | If the input should have a prefix (usually a [Bootstrap `input-group`](#https://getbootstrap.com/docs/5.0/forms/input-group/)) prepended to the front, provide a value here (i.e. `$`). suffix | If the input should have a prefix (usually a Bootstrap `input-group`) appended to the end, provide a value here (i.e. `%`). max-length | For textual inputs (i.e. TEXTAREA inputs), a maximum allowed input length can be provided.
+Returning `1` will disable the input, anything else will enable the input. skip&#x2011;calc | Whether or not this input should trigger a calculation when it is changed by the user.
+Returning `1` will prevent the input from triggering a calculation, anything else will allow a calculation to occur. list | If the input is a 'list' control (dropdown, option list, checkbox list, etc.), return the name of the table that provides the list of items used to populate the control. prefix | If the input should have a prefix (usually a [Bootstrap `input-group`](#https://getbootstrap.com/docs/5.0/forms/input-group/)) prepended to the front, provide a value here (i.e. `$`). suffix | If the input should have a prefix (usually a Bootstrap `input-group`) appended to the end, provide a value here (i.e. `%`). max&#x2011;length | For textual inputs (i.e. TEXTAREA inputs), a maximum allowed input length can be provided.
 Default is `250`. min | For inputs with the concept of minimum values (sliders, dates), a minimum value can be provided. max | For inputs with the concept of maximum values (sliders, dates), a minimum value can be provided. step | For range/slider inputs, a `step` increment can be provided.
-Default is `1`. mask | For textual inputs, if an input mask should be applied while the user is typing information, a mask pattern can be provided (i.e. `(###) ###-####`). display-format | For range/slider inputs, a display format can be provided.
+Default is `1`. mask | For textual inputs, if an input mask should be applied while the user is typing information, a mask pattern can be provided (i.e. `(###) ###-####`). display&#x2011;format | For range/slider inputs, a display format can be provided.
 See [`model.displayFormat`](#ikainputmodeldisplayformat) for more details. error | During validation calculations (usually `iValidate=1`), if an input is invalid, an error message can be provided here.
 Additionally, the `errors` table can be used as well. warning | During validation calculations (usually `iValidate=1`), if an input triggers a warning, an warning message can be provided here.
 Additionally, the `warnings` table can be used as well.

 ### v-ka-input Samples